TylerTemp/SaintsField/README.md

 1. Add `NavMeshAreaMask` to select NavMesh area bitmask for Unity's AI Navigation.
 2. Add `NavMeshArea` to select NavMesh area as name, value or bitmask.
+3. Fix a weird issue that `SaintsField` might not find the correct `MonoScript` in Unity 2021

 See [the full change log](https://github.com/TylerTemp/SaintsField/blob/master/CHANGELOG.md).